Lombok, made to order: Configure lombok features in one place for your entire project or even your workspace.

 true, lombok will generate a

 @java.beans.ConstructorPropertiesannotation when generating constructors.
-This is particularly useful for GWT and Android development.
 Note that you'll need to depend on module 'java.desktop' if you're using jigsaw.

 The name of the generated log field (default: